- The Department of Health is currently conducting the 2023 Victorian Population Health Survey – a telephone survey using mobile phones.

 - The survey's findings will be used to inform evidence-based policy development and strategic planning across the Department of Health, other government departments, and the wider community to improve the health and wellbeing of Victorians.

 Contacting people to participate in the survey

-If you are unable to answer at the time, you will receive the following voice message.
+You will be called directly to participate in the survey and if you are unable to answer at the time, you will receive the following voice message from TKW research:

 Hello – I am calling from TKW Research in Seaford on behalf of the Victorian Department of Health.

 We are calling mobile phones to contact people living in Victoria, aged 18 years and over, to conduct an important study about health and wellbeing.
 The results will be used for policy, planning and research purposes to improve the health of the Victorian population.

 Please call the department on 1800 658 830 if you would like to schedule an appointment at a time that is convenient to you, otherwise we will try to call back at another time.